paulinashakirova/yuki-planets/README.md

 This template should help get you started with the Planets project.

+You can find the deployed version on [Netlify](https://main--planetsyuki.netlify.app/).

 ## IMPORTANT

 In the `/stores` folder you will see 2 functions: